D00MSDAYDEVICE/minqlx/README.md

 <br>
 > [!NOTE]
 > **Required:**<br>
 > + Shino's minqlx fork until the master is updated.
-This is needed from the damage hook.
+This is needed for the damage hook.
 You can get it/compile it from [HERE](https://github.com/mgaertne/minqlx).<br>
 > + A factory or server with `g_friendlyfire = 1`<br>

 Fixed slap damage:<br>